 Alas, the only marshrutka goes bright and (too) early at 7:00.
 Be sure to stock up on water and breakfast the day before, as there’s hardly anything open this early.

-You can buy tickets at the bus station for 16 GEL the day before, if you want to buy tickets at all.
-You can also just pay when you get off.
+You can buy tickets at the bus station for 16 GEL the day before you want to leave.
+That is if you want to buy tickets at all.
+You can also just pay when you get off the minibus once you reach your destination.
 The bus station is found across from the Smart supermarket and and a big gas station.
-There are plenty of marshrutky and taxi drivers and car repair men sitting outside of it.
+There are plenty of marshrutky, taxi drivers and car repairmen sitting outside, so it should be easy to recognize.

 Where to stay in Akhaltsikhe